 2. No Sudden Movements

-Also, when you put your hand inside its cage, and you absolutely feel like you must pet the guinea pig even a little bit, make predictable movements and not sudden movements.
-Use one or two fingers, to slowly reach the guinea pig’s head and body and gently touch it.
+When you put your hand inside its cage, and you absolutely feel like you must pet the guinea pig even a little bit, make predictable movements and not sudden movements.
+Use one or two fingers to slowly reach the guinea pig’s head and body and gently touch it.

 3. Watch for Guinea Pig’s Body Language